 Last year I was nominated for the Liebster Award, which was very surprising and flattering considering I was a relatively new blogger at the time.
 It’s a fun way of showing your fellow blogging friends that you appreciate and enjoy their work, by giving them valuable exposure and promotion.
-If you’re nominated, you can answer the questions set for you, and then nominate some other bloggers, asking them some questions of your own.

 And this year I’ve been nominated for the second time, with huge thanks to Holly at Life Of A Blind Girl!
-Holly recently graduated from university, which is fantastic, so congratulations!
+Holly recently graduated from university, which is fantastic, so congratulations to her!
 I remember how wonderful that feeling is, seems a long time now since my own graduation.
 Anyway, Holly writes lots of wonderful posts about her experiences being visually impaired, as well as advocating and educating around sight loss and disability, and posting about other things she enjoys too.
 So do go and check her out, there’s a lot of great stuff to read there.

 What’s your favourite thing about blogging?